avajs/ava/readme.md

 ### Concurrency vs. parallelism

 Concurrency is not parallelism.
 It enables parallelism.
-To learn more about the difference, see [this](http://stackoverflow.com/q/1050222) Stack Overflow answer.
+[Learn more.](http://stackoverflow.com/q/1050222)

 ## Support